rohan-paul/MachineLearning-DeepLearning-Code-for-my-YouTube-Channel/Prime-Numbers/explanation-of-prime-factorization-algo.md

 2> So with each successive while loop I am dividing the number by successively larger primes until I find one that is a factor of the number.

-That is after the first division by 2 (assuming I found 2 to be a factor of the initial number), take the result from (1) i.e. the adjusted number after dividion by 2, and divide by 3 as many times as I can.
+That is after the first division by 2 (assuming I found 2 to be a factor of the initial number), take the result from (1) i.e. the adjusted number after division by 2, and divide by 3 as many times as I can.

 Then go to the next prime number, 5.
 Take the result from (2), and divide by 5 as many times as I can.

-And during this successive divisions, as soon as I have found a factor or divisor, p , I can replace n with m=n/p and continue the process of trial division with primes greater than or equal to p up to (n/p)^1/2
+And during this successive divisions, as soon as I have found a factor or divisor, say p , I can replace n with m=n/p and continue the process of trial division with primes greater than or equal to 'p' but up to (n/p)^1/2

 Repeat the process, until final result is 1.